calasanmarko/cloudfront-sign-webcrypto/README.md

 2. Bun's implementation of `node:crypto` is significantly slower, making [aws-cloudfront-sign](https://github.com/jasonsims/aws-cloudfront-sign) practically unusable on Bun.
 3. Node and Deno also seem to enjoy significant performance improvements from using WebCrypto, although the gap isn't as massive as Bun's.

-This package also allows for a WebCrpyto key to be imported once, and then reused, unlike [aws-cloudfront-sign](https://github.com/jasonsims/aws-cloudfront-sign), which re-imports the PEM string passed as an argument on each execution.
+This package also allows for a WebCrypto key to be imported once, and then reused, unlike [aws-cloudfront-sign](https://github.com/jasonsims/aws-cloudfront-sign), which re-imports the PEM string passed as an argument on each execution.
 See **Key caching** below for more details.

 ## Benchmarks
 The below benchmarks were run using [hyperfine](https://github.com/sharkdp/hyperfine) on a Macbook M2 Max.
 The benchmarks run batches of **100 iterations** of presigned URL generation, run either in sequence (C-style `for` loop), or concurrently (using `Promise.all`).
 You can run these benchmarks yourself by running `bench.sh` inside the `benchmark` workspace package linked to [here](https://github.com/calasanmarko/cloudfront-sign-webcrypto/blob/main/packages/benchmark/bench.sh).